adrianleh/adrianleh.github.io/_pages/about.md

 Hi!
 ======
-I'm a second year PhD student at the University of Chicago working on (quantum) programming languages and verification, adivsed by [John Reppy](https://people.cs.uchicago.edu/~jhr/).
-My interests lie in programming languages: compilation and verification, quantum computing, and software engineering.
+I'm a fourth year PhD student at the University of Chicago working on (quantum) programming languages and verification, adivsed by [John Reppy](https://people.cs.uchicago.edu/~jhr/).
+My interests lie in programming languages: compilation, verification, and using PL for better software engineering.
+I'm currently exploring applying these techniques to quantum computing.

 {% include base_path %}

 Education
 ======
-* B.Sc. in Computer Science, Karsruhe Institute of Technology, Germany, 2019
+* B.Sc. in Computer Science, Karlsruhe Institute of Technology, Germany, 2019
-* Ph.D in Computer Science, The University of Chicago, USA, 2025 (expected)
+* Ph.D. in Computer Science, The University of Chicago, USA, 2025 (expected)

 Languages
 ======